How NHS teams can run doctor rotations without spreadsheets - and avoid changeover chaos

 The result?
 Weeks of rework for HR, medical education and rota teams, while doctors wait for clarity as start dates loom.

-What good looks like (and why it works)
+What a better rotation process looks like and why it works

 • One place to coordinate rotations so allocations don’t live in email threads or parallel spreadsheets.